The Oregon iSector

 Oregon leaders from the public, private and civic sectors need a platform and infrastructure that enables them to work easily together across sectors to initiate and conduct successful partnerships that utilize their collective capacities to meet these challenges.

+Our mission is to provide a platform for launching cross-sector partnerships to enable leaders in communities throughout the state to work together to address challenges and seize opportunities to build a thriving Oregon.
 The Oregon iSector is being developed to provide support and assistance to Oregon’s leaders from every sector to help them work together more effectively to create innovative solutions.

 What an iSector Partnership Looks Like,